DeepModelingHackathon/Hackathon2021/README.md

 2.Architectures in DeepMD-kit are delicately designed based on linear and resnet blocks with theoretical hypothesis，while we are open to any other available architecture design.
 #### Goal:
-1.Use NAS(or meta learning) to automatically choose parameters for better performance in energy & force fitting;
+1.Use NAS(or meta learning) to automatically change parameters (`neuron`, `lr` and `pref` are recommended) in input.json for better performance in energy & force fitting, after **20w steps** training on the data systems given below;

-2.Use NAS to search for a better network, which may outperform standard DeepMD-kit.
+2.Use NAS to search for a better network, which may outperform standard DeepMD-kit, after **100w steps** training on the data systems given below.
 #### Possible solution：
+1.This problem is the one with high freedom, you may use any tools to achieve the goals.

-1.For **Goal2**, in energy/force fitting (or you can simultaneously do both), use NAS to search for the best architectural building block on a small dataset and then transfer the best block architecture to a larger dataset, then train a new model.
-Finally, compare with standard trained DeepMD-kit on validation dataset.
+2.For **Goal2**, in energy/force fitting (or you can simultaneously do both), you can use NAS to search for the best architectural building block on a small part of dataset and then transfer the best block architecture to a larger part, then train a new model.
+Finally, compare with standard trained DeepMD-kit on validation part.

-2.**PaddlePaddle** provides various tools convenient for NAS:
+3.**PaddlePaddle** provides various tools convenient for NAS:
 >Slim https://github.com/PaddlePaddle/PaddleSlim

 >NAS https://github.com/PaddlePaddle/PaddleSlim/blob/release/2.1.0/docs/zh_cn/quick_start/static/nas_tutorial.md

 In addition, **if you choose PaddlePaddle, mentorship can be provided.**
+#### Get Start:
+You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `develop` branch is where you accomplish this project.
+You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `develop` branch.
+Be aware of **online tutorial of DeepMD-kit** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose DeepMD-kit relevant projects.

+#### Dataset&Materials:
+1.Small dataset: water example contained in `example/water/data`, you can also download from [here]();

+2.Challenge dataset: Cu system: [need_to_implement]().

+#### Scoring point:
+1.The effectiveness and correctness of the NAS procedure;

+2.The innovativeness of the NAS procedure.

+#### Submit:
+A zip file which contains:

+1.a report detailing the process of the experiment;

+2.a copy of code that can run directly (a trained model included).
 <br>
 <br>

 ## 高性能赛道：打磨物理建模之利刃，吹毫立断
 ### H1.
-Mixed precision training in DeepMD-kit
+Mixed precision training in DeepMD-kit(未更新)
 #### 维度：高性能+DeepMD-kit+科研创新
 #### Background&Problem：
 1.**Mixed precision training** is widely used in HPC.
 Under the premise of ensuring the output accuracy within a certain range, the training process can be accelerated by using **single precision** or **semi-precision**.